-So you’ve formed a new company, launched a new product/service offering, added a new feature to an existing offering, or maybe your company has been doing business and offering products/services for a while now but you still haven’t considered trademarks.
+So you’ve formed a new company, launched a new product/service offering, added a new feature to an existing offering, or maybe your company has been doing business and offering products/services for a while now but you still haven’t thought about trademarks.
 If so, it could prove to be a costly mistake down the road.

 What is a Trademark?

 A “trademark” can be anything that identifies and signifies the source of products or services.
 Most typically, one thinks about a trademark as a company name (e.g. NIKE), a slogan (e.g., JUST DO IT), or a logo (e.g., the Nike “swoosh” design).
 But trademarks can be any symbol that indicates the source of goods or services, including, the look and feel of a franchise (like the unique layout of an Apple store), color (think light blue for Tiffany jewelry), sound (think of the NBC jingle), or even smell.

 What does a Trademark do?

 Trademarks distinguish your products and services from others and symbolize the goodwill and reputation of your business, including the consumer recognition, trust and loyalty that your brand enjoys.

 As a practical matter, trademark rights function both as a sword and a shield: